-144. Under Constitutional due process principles limiting state regulation, "[i]t is a basic principle of due process that an enactment is void for vagueness if its prohibitions are not clearly defined."
+- 149. Under Constitutional due process principles limiting state regulation, "[i]t is a basic principle of due process that an enactment is void for vagueness if its prohibitions are not clearly defined."
 Grayned v.
 City of Rockford, 408 U.S. 104, 108 (1972).
 "The due process clause thus prevents . . . deference [to administrative agencies] from validating the application of a regulation that fails to give fair warning of the conduct it prohibits or requires. . . .
 In the absence of notice-for example, where the regulation is not sufficiently clear to warn a party about what is expected of it-an agency may not deprive a party of property by imposing civil or criminal liability."
 Gen. Elec.
 Co. v.
 U.S. Env't.
 Prot.
 Agency, 53 F.3d 1324, 1328-29 (D.C.
 Cir.
-1995) (internal quotation marks omitted).

-145. A state rule is unconstitutionally vague if it fails to "give the person of ordinary intelligence a reasonable opportunity to know what is prohibited, so that he act accordingly."
+1995) (internal quotation marks omitted). - 150.
+A state rule is unconstitutionally vague if it fails to "give the person of ordinary intelligence a reasonable opportunity to know what is prohibited, so that he may act accordingly."
 Grayned, 408 U.S. at 108.
 "If, by reviewing the regulations and other public statements issued by the agency, a regulated party acting in good faith" would be unable to "identify, with 'ascertainable certainty,' the standards with which the agency expects parties to conform," a regulation may be void for vagueness.
 Gen. Elec.
 Co., 53 F.3d at 1329.

-146. The Rules require Affected Persons to issue disclosures and obtain written consents if their advice "incorporates a social objective or other nonfinancial objective" into offering a recommendation or making an investment decision on its client's behalf.

-147. The Rules fall far short of providing regulated persons with the ability to ascertain with certainty what strategies or securities include "social" or "nonfinancial objectives."
-Accordingly, the Rules are unconstitutionally vague.
+- 151. The Rules require Affected Persons to issue disclosures and obtain written consents if their advice "incorporates a social objective or other nonfinancial objective" into offering a recommendation or making an investment decision on its client's behalf. - 152.
+The Rules fall far short of providing regulated persons with the ability to ascertain with certainty what strategies or securities include "social" or "nonfinancial objectives."
+Accordingly, SIFMA members are unable to adequately discern what the Rules require of them, and the Rules are unconstitutionally vague.